BioOmics/iSeq/README.md

 Starting from v1.9.4, you can specify the protocol only when downloading files from ENA.
 This is because, in some cases, HTTPS can be faster than FTP.

+### 14 `-Q`, `--quiet`

+Starting from v1.9.7, you can use the `-Q` or `--quiet` option to suppress download progress bars and non-essential messages from all download and conversion tools (wget, axel, ascp, fasterq-dump), making batch processing or logging cleaner.

 ## Output

 - If the query accession in **SRA/ENA/DDBJ/GEO** database, the following files will be generated: